catalinmn/NbaTableScore/README.md

-Open projects in visual studio and start them both
+Open the solution in visual studio and start both projects